 DESPITE a mixed day’s trade, local retailers are upbeat about the impact the annual Friday the 13th sale is having across Camperdown.

-Held for the third time last week, businesses and their staff took the opportunity to once again dress up in spooky costumes while holding a one day sale.
+Held for the fourth time on Friday, businesses and their staff took the opportunity to once again dress up in spooky costumes while holding a one day sale.

-The day once again created plenty of talk, providing retailers with an opportunity to show a different side to business within the town.
+It once again created plenty of talk, more about who was dressed as what and about why it was on, with retailers enjoying the opportunity to show a different side to business within the town.